MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/mapi-service-provider-samples.md

 - [Address Book Provider Sample](address-book-provider-sample.md)

-    This sample supports a single read-only container for display names and e-mail addresses, which are read from a flat binary file.
+    This sample supports a single read-only container for display names and email addresses, which are read from a flat binary file.

 - [Message Store Provider Sample](message-store-provider-sample.md)